 75 years of pain vanish

 For 75 years, Lois experienced pain in a scar at her knee.
 PhotoMed’s therapy helped relieve pain in her knee from swimming and walking.
-One day, Lois showed me a place on her knee that made her flinch.
+One day, Lois showed our founder a place on her knee that made her flinch.
 Worse, the touch brought back PTSD-like memories of the inciting event.
 Her older brother pushed her of her tricycle at age 3.
 The metal edge of the peddle gouged her knee.
 A small scar still marked the spot.

 This clip shows the method for ending this type of pain.
 The ability to “feel” the touch disappears as the perceived touch location realigns with the viewed location.
 Lois provides a 2-month followup interview.
 (07:05)

 This clip demonstrates the basic steps to identify and correct mirror-neuron synesthesia.
 The methods were developed by Allan Gardiner in collaboration with pain specialist Dr. Conard and neurosurgeon Robert Florin.

 How many are affected?

 We don’t know.
 Our small sample of Dr. Conard’s patients provide tantalizing clues for further exploration.